immichFrame/ImmichFrame/README.md

 - Interval: Interval for photo cycling in seconds (ex.
 8)
 - ShowClock: Show clock in lower left bottom.
 Boolean (ex. true)
 - ClockFontSize: The font size for the clock (ex.
 48)
-- ClockFormat: The format of the clock (ex.
-MM/dd/yyyy).
+- ClockFormat: The format of the clock (ex. h:mm tt).
 See here for options https://www.c-sharpcorner.com/blogs/date-and-time-format-in-c-sharp-programming1
 - ShowPhotoDate: Show the date photo was taken.
 Boolean (ex. true)
 - PhotoDateFontSize: The font size for the photo date (ex.
 36)
 - PhotoDateFormat: The format of the clock (ex.
 MM/dd/yyyy).
 See here for options https://www.c-sharpcorner.com/blogs/date-and-time-format-in-c-sharp-programming1